 05 of 10

-The Weimaraner descends from hunting dogs and continues to have that drive today.
-These are friendly affectionate dogs with a tendency to be hyperactive.
-Without structured training and a tremendous amount of exercise each day, Weimaraners can become stressed, anxious, and even destructive.
+The Weimaraner was bred for hunting and continues to have that drive to be on the move, running long distances.
+These dogs tend to be friendly and affectionate, though some can be hyperactive.
+Without structured training and a tremendous amount of exercise each day, Weimaraners can become stressed or destructive.

 06 of 10

 The Belgian Malinois often works for law enforcement, and it needs some kind of job to thrive.
 If you choose a Malinois as a pet, let your dog participate regularly in dog sports.
 In addition to ample daily physical exercise, nose work and tracking also are great options for mental stimulation.